Skip to Main Content

 The following is an excerpt from Practice Perspectives: Vault's Guide to Legal Practice Areas.

-Kris has a highly prominent finance practice counseling clients through complicated negotiations and closing high-stake deals.
-He regularly represents financial institutions in a wide range of domestic and cross-border large-cap and middle-market transactions, including leveraged-cash flow and asset-based credits, investment grade financings, acquisition financings, syndicated and private credit transactions, club and bilateral deals, unitranche loans, first and second lien loans, refinancings, and dividend recapitalizations.
-He also has experience representing lenders in debtor‑in‑possession financings, restructurings, and workouts, as well as representing corporate borrowers in a variety of financing transactions.
-Kris’ deals cover a variety of industries, including consumer goods, energy, healthcare, insurance, media, software, and telecommunications, among others.
+Jordan M. Hook has a prominent finance practice counseling clients through complicated negotiations and closing high-stake deals.
+He represents financial institutions in a wide range of domestic and cross-border large-cap and middle-market transactions, including leveraged cash flow and asset-based credits, acquisition financings, syndicated and private credit transactions, club and bilateral deals, unitranche loans, first and second lien loans, refinancings, and dividend recapitalizations as well as private placements of secured and unsecured high-yield bonds.
+He also has experience representing lenders in debtor-in-possession financings, restructurings, and workouts, as well as representing corporate borrowers in a variety of financing transactions.

 Describe your practice area and what it entails.

-My practice focuses on assisting clients with complex finance transactions, which entails structuring, negotiating, and closing domestic and cross-border financings and restructurings, including distressed lending, across several different industries.
+Jordan: My practice focuses on assisting clients with complex finance transactions and entails structuring, negotiating, and closing domestic and cross-border financings and restructurings, including distressed lending, across several different industries.
 It requires that I continuously remain aware of the evolving deal terms in the market so that I can consistently address any concerns my clients may have when protecting their interests.

 What types of clients do you represent?